jenssegers/laravel-rollbar/README.md

 }
 ```

-To automatically monitor exceptions, **without logging HTTP Exceptions**, you can use this in `app/Exceptions/Handler.php`:
+To automatically monitor exceptions, **without logging exceptions in $dontReport array (which includes HTTP Exceptions by default)**, you can use this in `app/Exceptions/Handler.php`:

 ```php
 public function report(Exception $e)